AliMuhammadAslam/Deep-Learning-3D-Bounding-Box-Estimation/README.md

  images, unlabeled test images and important calibration data, was used to evaluate the technique.
-Visual inspection of projected 3D bounding boxes on test images was used to evaluate the model’s performance, with an emphasis on alignment accuracy, object location and orientation stability.
+Visual inspection of projected 3D bounding boxes on test images was used to evaluate the model’s performance, with an emphasis on alignment accuracy, object location, and orientation stability.
 The outcomes show that various objects scales, and congested locations our method reliably generates reliable and robust 3D bounding boxes.
  Further, proposed model evaluation shows how well geometric constraints and acquired